zkulle/pangolin/README.md

   </table>
 </div>

-## Workflow Example

-### Deployment and Usage Example
+## Deployment and Usage Example

 1. **Deploy the Central Server**:

-    - Deploy the Docker Compose stack containing Pangolin, Gerbil, and Traefik onto a VPS hosted on a cloud platform like Amazon EC2, DigitalOcean Droplet, or similar.
+    - Deploy the Docker Compose stack onto a VPS hosted on a cloud platform like Amazon EC2, DigitalOcean Droplet, or similar.
 There are many cheap VPS hosting options available to suit your needs.

 2. **Domain Configuration**:

     - Point your domain name to the VPS and configure Pangolin with your preferred settings.

 3. **Connect Private Sites**:

     - Install Newt or use another WireGuard client on private sites.
     - Automatically establish a connection from these sites to the central server.

 4. **Configure Users & Roles**

     - Define organizations and invite users.
     - Implement user- or role-based permissions to control resource access.